Brightest Stars

 It’s really 2 stars

-A small telescope reveals Cor Caroli to be a double star.
+If you use a small telescope, you’ll see that Cor Caroli is a double star.
 So it’s easy to imagine father and son peacefully reunited in the heavens, after all their tumultuous years on Earth.

-Cor Caroli doesn’t just appear double.
+And Cor Caroli doesn’t just appear double.
 It’s a true binary star, consisting of two stars revolving around a common center of mass.
-The pair lies some 110 light-years away.
+The pair lies some 115 light-years away.
 This is slightly farther away from us than the stars in the Big Dipper.

 One orbital period may take as long as 8,300 years.
-In fact, since the year 1830, the fainter star has not appeared to change much in distance and direction in relation to the brighter star.
-The fainter star remains 19 arcseconds away and to the southwest of the brighter star.
-In reality, the stars are about 5 light-years apart, with the brighter star closer to us than the fainter star.
+The fainter star lies 19 arcseconds away and to the southwest of the brighter star.
+The stars are about 5 light-years apart, with the brighter star closer to us than the fainter star.
 The brighter star varies in brightness every 5.47 days from magnitude 2.84 to 2.98.
 The fainter companion shines at magnitude 5.6.

 The 2 stars are very different

-The fainter of the two stars in Cor Caroli, Alpha-1, is nearly as cool as our sun at 6,785 kelvins (11,750 F).
-It’s only six times brighter than our sun, and nearly twice as large.
+The fainter of the two stars in Cor Caroli, Alpha-1, is nearly as cool as our sun at 7,800 kelvins (12,284 F).
+It’s only five times brighter than our sun, and nearly twice as large.
 Its spectral class is F.

 Star chart with stars black on white background of constellation Canes Venatici.